Ben Brading 6 min read

 • Greenhouse gas emissions from gas-fired power plants.

 British scientists and engineers explore different options for green energy generation to solve these problems.
-Let’s look at Tidal Energy, which represents a vast potential source of renewable energy given the UK’s extensive coastline.
+Let’s look at Tidal Energy, which represents a vast potential renewable energy source given the UK’s extensive coastline.

 What is tidal energy?